samblam/StoryMode/memory-bank/activeContext.md

 ✅ **Primary Build Issue Resolved**: The critical Vercel build error has been successfully fixed.
 The application now builds successfully.

-### ✅ Resolved: Infinite Recursion in Supabase RLS Policy

-**Problem**: The login and survey editing functionality was failing due to a Supabase Row Level Security (RLS) policy error: `infinite recursion detected in policy for relation "users"`.

-**Root Cause**: The RLS policy on the `users` table was causing an infinite loop by referencing itself to check for admin privileges.

-**Solution Applied**:
-1. Created a new SQL function `is_admin()` to check the user's role without causing recursion.
-2. Updated the "Admins can manage all users" RLS policy to use the `is_admin()` function.

-**Status**: ✅ RESOLVED.
-The login and survey editing functionality is now working correctly.
+### New Critical Issue: Incorrect Survey URLs in Emails

+**Problem**: Survey invitation emails are sending out `localhost` links instead of the production Vercel URL.

+**Root Cause**: The `PUBLIC_BASE_URL` environment variable is not set in the Vercel deployment environment.
+The `generateParticipantUrl` function in `src/utils/participantUtils.ts` falls back to a hardcoded `localhost` URL when this variable is missing.

 **Current Priority Tasks**:
+1.  **Add `PUBLIC_BASE_URL` to Vercel Environment Variables**: The immediate next step is to add the `PUBLIC_BASE_URL` environment variable to the Vercel project settings with the correct production URL.
-1.  **End-to-End Testing**: Thoroughly test the login, survey editing, and other related functionality to ensure the RLS policy fix has not introduced any regressions.
+2.  **End-to-End Testing**: After adding the environment variable, thoroughly test the survey publishing workflow to ensure the correct URLs are being sent in emails.
-2.  **Continue with remaining issues**: Proceed with fixing other known bugs and implementing ongoing feature work as outlined in `memory-bank/progress.md` and `memory-bank/technicalDebtAndImprovements.md`.
+3.  **Continue with remaining issues**: Proceed with fixing other known bugs and implementing ongoing feature work as outlined in `memory-bank/progress.md` and `memory-bank/technicalDebtAndImprovements.md`.
-3.  **Monitor Build Stability**: Keep an eye on future builds to ensure the fix remains stable.
+4.  **Monitor Build Stability**: Keep an eye on future builds to ensure the fix remains stable.

 **Technical Debt Addressed**:
 - ✅ Resolved problematic `define:vars` usage in Astro components